JasonKleban/hilie-ts/README.md

 # hilie-ts — Human-in-the-loop Information Extractor (TypeScript)

+(This is almost entirely AI-generated and I don't know if it really works.)

 A compact library demonstrating Viterbi-based boundary and joint decoding for simple information extraction workflows.

 ## Concepts